 A. Three term hours in HR 6302 World Religions and Christianity.

-B. Twelve term hours in social justice courses, as follows:
+B. Nine term hours in social justice courses, as follows:

 2. Three term hours in XS 8326 Broad Based Community Organizing.